- Papules or pustules?

 - Do you suffer from wrinkle formation and volume loss?

-- Are their any white or brown patches on your skin?
+- Are there any white or brown patches on your skin?

 - What is your level of sun exposure and protection?